 Negative canthal tilt

-What it is, how it is measured, and how to get your tilt angle in 30 seconds.
+A negative canthal tilt means the outer corner of the eye sits lower than the inner corner, giving the eye a downturned appearance.
+Below: how it is measured, what it reads like in different contexts, and how to get your tilt angle in 30 seconds.
 One of 17 structural metrics, not the master variable.

 Tilt in degrees · 17 metrics · Free · No signup